 You can read about this study here, or look at the original paper: Des Marias et al

 Home Self-Collection by Mail to Test for Human Papillomavirus and Sexually Transmitted Infections.
 Obstetrics and Gynecology Nov.
 5, 2018.

 9) Is there a blood test that can be used to screen head and neck cancer patients and determine if they are likely to have a recurrence?Open or CloseI don’t know of any such test on the market, but there is one in development from researchers at the University of North Carolina Lineberger Comprehensive Cancer Center.
 It’s designed to measure HPV fragments that have been released into the blood by dead or dying cancer cells.
 It can distinguish these HPV fragments from HPV that may be present from an active infection.
 The test is being developed as an alternative way of following patients after their treatments have concluded.
 If it works, it may enable doctors to begin treatment earlier for tumors that were not eradicated on previous treatments.
-It would also save money on CT scans, and by avoiding these scans patients would be spared excess radiation exposure.
+It would also save money on fiberoptic exams and CT scans, which would enable these patients to be spared excess radiation exposure.
 Since the test is measuring HPV fragments, it would not be appropriate for patients who have head and neck cancers that are HPV negative.
 In theory this test could also work on other HPV positive cancers such as cervical and anal cancers.

 Details can be found at HPV blood test shows promise for tracking head and neck cancer after treatment.